The AI-Ready Non-Profit Back Office · Part 03

 Skip chapter introBefore the specific projects, it's worth naming the macro shift precisely, because the numbers are more striking than the abstract framing.

-The force multiplier here is not just speed.
-It is the elimination of entire cost categories.
+The force multiplier here is the elimination of entire cost categories — well beyond speed.
 When AI handles the technical translation between intent and code, a person with domain knowledge can build solutions that previously required a team.
 The specialist knowledge — understanding what the solution needs to do, what constraints it must respect, what edge cases matter — remains entirely human.
 The translation to working software is what AI accelerates.

 AI-assisted development uses AI coding agents to translate intent into working code.
 The human provides domain knowledge — what the tool needs to do, what constraints matter, what edge cases exist.
 The AI handles the technical translation.
 Neither can do the job alone.